-This intervention is selected to address the two part measure set forth by the Colorado Department of Public Health and Environment measure SW-BH3 Using Alternatives to Opioids (ALTO's) in the hospital's emergency department (ED) for the implementation and maintenance
+The intervention is selected to address the two part measure set forth by the Colorado

-Page 4 of 6
+Department of Public Health and Environment measure SW-BH3 Using Alternatives to Opioids

-North Suburban Medical Center's (NSMC) nursing and pharmacy departments in collaboration with CarePoint emergency room providers, have successfully implmented new order sets to include non-opioid medications.
-NSMC utilizes the HCA Care Alert Program, which provides a tracking system to allow case management and ED staff/physicians to work together to establish care plans for patients at high risk for opioid use.
+(ALTO's) in the hospital's emergency department (ED) for the implementation and maintenance of the Colorado ALTO Project with objectives to decrease the use of opioids and increase the use of ALTOs.

 The target population for this intervention includes patients visiting the ED, over the age of 18, and those who are seeking or otherwise would normally receive opioids for pain management.
-Specifically targeted are patients with primary or secondary ICD-10-CM diagnosis codes related to pain, which frequently lead to the initiation of pain treatment pathways.
+Specifically targeted are patients with a primary or secondary ICU-10-CM diagnosis codes related to pain, which frequently are leading to the initiation of pain treatment pathways.
 This will include patients who are discharged home from the ED, recently discharged from our own or other facilities, and those admitted to inpatient services or as an observation status.

 The intervention will support the implementation and ongoing maintenance of the responsible usage of opioids designed to decrease the use of opioids and increase the use of opioid alternatives.
-NSMC efforts will be guided by the principles set forth by the Colorado Chapter of the American College of Emergency Physicians 2017 Opioid Prescribing and Treatment Guidelines, including (1) limiting opioid usage; (2) using ALTOs for the treatment of pain; (3) implementing harm reduction strategies, and (4) improving treatment and referral of patients with Opioid Use Disorder (OUD).
+Our efforts will be guided by the principles set forth by the Colorado Chapter of the American College of Emergency Physicians 2017 Opioid Prescribing and Treatment Guidelines, including (1) limiting opioid usage; (2) using ALTOs for the treatment of pain; (3) implementing harm reduction strategies, and (4) improving treatment and referral of patients with Opioid Use Disorder (OUD).

 The selected interventions will also support two goals of the Hospital Transformation Program (HTP).
 First, the intervention will improve patient outcomes through traditional care redesign and integration of continued care across the community setting by implementing the protocols set forth in the Colorado ALTO Program.
 Secondly, the proposed interventions will aid in lowering Health First Colorado (Colorado Medicaid Program) cost through reducing avoidable hospital utilization and increasing effectiveness and efficiency in the delivery of patient care.
-In addition to the ALTO project, the use of Care Alert Plans for patients who have been identified as high utilizers of the ED for opioids, will also be utilized to decrease ED visits by supporting utilization of community clinic visits with a more consistent team of medical and behavioral health providers.
-As we change our practice of pain control to an approach of "managing the pain, not masking it", the HTP goals will improve patient outcomes and quality of life, as well as reduce avoidable hospital utilization, resulting in a cost savings for the Medicaid system.
+In addition to the ALTO project, the use of Care Plans for patients who have been identified as high utilizers of the ED for opioids, will also utilized to decrease ED visits by supporting utilization of community clinic visits with a more consistent team of medical and behavioral health providers.
+As we change our practice of pain control to an approach of "managing the pain, not masking it", the HTP goals will improve patient outcomes and quality of life, as well as reduce avoidable hospital utilization, resulting in a cost savings the Medicaid system.
 This program implementation will institutionalize a more responsible approach to opioid usage and pain management.

-- 4. Please use the space below to describe how the intervention and any selected local quality measures to be addressed by the intervention align with community needs identified throughout the Community and Health Neighborhood Engagement process (including data identified in the hospital's CHNE midpoint and final reports), including but not limited to: - How the intervention and any selected local quality measures to be addressed by the intervention were selected based on identified community needs, including how they align with identified significant behavioral and physical health needs and / or service capacity resources and gaps, including related to care transitions and social determinants of health;
+- 4. Please use the space below to describe how the intervention and any selected local quality measures to be addressed by the intervention align with community needs identified throughout the Community and Health Neighborhood Engagement process (including data identified in the hospital's CHNE midpoint and final reports), including but not limited to: - How the intervention and any selected local quality measures to be addressed by the intervention were selected based on identified community needs, including how they align with identified significant behavioral and physical health needs and / or service capacity resources and gaps, including related to care transitions and social determinants of health; - How the population of focus aligns with identified community needs; and - How the proposed intervention will leverage available medical and / or social resources and partners.